serenren13/spotifyclone/README.md

 **Design & UX**
 - Light and dark mode toggle
-- Fully responsive design (mobile, tablet, desktop)
+- Fully responsive design - bottom nav on mobile, sidebar on desktop
 - Clean, professional UI with custom design using Tailwind
 - Smooth transitions and animations